kairosart/Red-Team-Capstone-Challenge/COMPROMISE OF SWIFT AND PAYMENT TRANSFER/SWIFT Web Access.md

 4. Issue the transfer for the full 10 million dollars.
 	![[SWIFT Web Access-20240619134837785.webp]]
-5. Once completed, request verification of your transaction here (No need to check your email once the transfer has been created).
+5. Once completed, request verification of your transaction here.
 Type Y.

-### Getting flag 17
+6. Check your email once the transfer has been created and you'll get the PIN for your transaction and the flag.

+## Authenticate the flags on e-citizen

+> Flag 17, Access to SWIFT application

 [[Flag Submission Process]]

 **Next step:** [[Enumerate users CAPTURERS and APPROVERS]]